-- any documents or evidence arising from previous meetings must be brought to the meeting by both parties; - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation; - areas of unsatisfactory performance must be made very clear, with specific examples; - clearly defined targets for performance improvement should be identified. agreed.
-All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - the guidance and support that will be offered should be identified/ agreed and the employee informed if an independent person will be used to produce the final monitoring report; - the timetable for improvement and date for the next meeting should be set/agreed (this is recommended to be in 6 weeks). - 9.13 The purpose of the meeting is to review performance, assess progress in relation to the areas of improvement, offer appropriate support, discuss any final monitoring report which has been produced agree targets for the next 6 weeks and determine the way forward.
+- the discussion should be undertaken through a formal meeting with the employee; - advise the employee that they may be represented by a work colleague or trade union representative; - any documents or evidence arising from previous meetings must be brought to the meeting by both parties; - if new information arises at the meeting the manager may adjourn the meeting to allow for further investigation; - areas of unsatisfactory performance must be made very clear, with specific examples; - clearly defined targets for performance improvement.
+All targets should be Specific, Measurable, Attainable, Reasonable, and Time-limited (SMART); - what guidance and support will be offered and if an independent person will be used to produce the final monitoring report; - the timetable for improvement and date for the next meeting (this is recommended to be in 6 weeks). - 9.10 The purpose of this meeting is to review performance, offer appropriate support, agree targets for the next 6 weeks and determine the way forward.